rakudo/rakudo.org/README.md

 ## Updating Live Site

-A cronjob runs [`update-rakudo.org.sh`](update-rakudo.org.sh) script every 5 minutes.
+A cronjob runs [`update-rakudo.org.sh`](update-rakudo.org.sh) script every 5 minutes as well as after reboot.

-The script pulls changes from the repo.
-For blog posts, the updates will show up automatically.
-For other changes, you need to ask for app restart by putting string `[REAPP]` (including square brackets) into the commit title.

-If the box the site lives on gets rebooted, the [`start-rakudo.org.sh`](start-rakudo.org.sh) script gets run by cron on boot.
-It fetches new commits and starts the app.
+The script pulls changes from the repo and hot-restarts the web app.

 ### Infrustructure Setup